-On the latest episode of the A Healthier Michigan Podcast, hosted by Chuck Gaidica, he and Muncey discuss different ways to track your fitness progress.
+On an episode of the A Healthier Michigan Podcast, hosted by Chuck Gaidica, he and Muncey discuss different ways to track your fitness progress.

 Want more content like this?
 Read these posts: